 Valerie Hager is a "not to be missed" (NoHo LA) award-winning actor, improviser, and movement artist.
 She has appeared in film and TV including WarnerBrothers' The Invention of Lying with Ricky Gervais, Comedy Central's, Mind of Mencia, Discovery Channel's Guilty or Innocent, and the award-winning short film The Harshest Place.

 Her theatrical performances include Dracula at Symphony Space, The Ensemble Workshop at LAByrinth Theater, Meet the Lady at 92Y, and many others.

-Adept at comedy as much as drama, Valerie has studied improv at Upright Citizen's Brigade (UCB), The People's Improv Theatre (PIT), and Second City.
-She is a graduate of Bang.
-Comedy Theatre's five-level improv program and has performed in Los Angeles with her improv group George.
+Masterful in comedy as much as in drama, Valerie has studied improv at Upright Citizen's Brigade (UCB), The PIT, and Second City.
+She is a graduate of Bang Comedy Theatre's five-level improv program and has performed throughout Los Angeles with her improv group George.

 An improv, acting, and creative movement teacher in Los Angeles and New York, Valerie teaches for renowned arts and outreach organizations including Lifetime Arts, Wingspan Arts, and Elders Share the Arts.
 She earned her teaching artist certifications from New York City's Community-Word Project and the Mark DeGarmo Teaching Artist Institute.
 Valerie lives New York City.